News APP

 IMAGE: Delhi police stand guard during the student's protest in the Old Rajinder Nagar against the death of 3 students after the basement of their coaching institute was flooded with rainwater, in New Delhi, July 27, 2024.
 Photograph: ANI Photo

-A bench headed by Acting Chief Justice Manmohan asked the Central Vigilance Commission to appoint a senior officer to oversee the probe by the CBI in the criminal case.
+A bench of Acting Chief Justice Manmohan and Justice Tushar Rao Gedela asked the Central Vigilance Commission (CVC) to nominate a senior officer to oversee the probe by the CBI into the criminal case in a time-bound manner.

-"Having regard to the nature of the incident and to ensure that the public has no doubt with regards to investigation, this court transfers the probe to the CBI," the court said.
+"Having regard to the nature of the incident and to ensure that the public has no doubt with regards to investigation, this court transfers the probe to the CBI," the high court said.

-It castigated the police and Municipal Corporation of Delhi over the drowning incident, saying it was unable to fathom how the students could not come out and sought to know whether the doors were blocked or staircases narrow.
+It castigated the police and Municipal Corporation of Delhi (MCD) over the drowning incident, saying it was unable to fathom how the students could not come out and sought to know whether the doors were blocked or staircases narrow.

-The bench, also comprising Justice Tushar Rao Gedela, said administratively Delhi has a multiplicity of authorities which are only passing the buck and doing nothing.
+The bench said administratively Delhi has a multiplicity of authorities who are only passing the buck and doing nothing.
+The public perception is that civic authorities are inefficient, it said.

 The bench also ordered the removal of encroachments and unauthorised constructions, including on stormwater and sewage drains, in the Rajinder Nagar area.